Tw1sm/spraycharles/README.md

   -e, --equal           does 1 spray for each user where password = username -t TIMEOUT, --timeout TIMEOUT
-                        web request timeout threshold. default is 5 seconds
+                        web request timeout threshold. default is 5 seconds -b PORT, --port PORT  port to connect to on the specified host.
+Default 443.
 ```
 ### Examples ###
 Basic usage